kmatarese/glide/README.md

 1. Passing kwargs when instantiating the node.
 This becomes a default context for the node any time it is used/reused.
 2. Passing kwargs to `consume` that are node_name->node_context pairs.
-This context lasts only for the the `consume` call.
+This context lasts only for the `consume` call.

 > **Note:** Further details can be found in the node creation documentation.